scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 e.g. identifiers in imports that can refer to both a class and an object with the same name, or references to unresolved overloaded methods.

-Multi symbol format is a concatentation of the underlying symbol formats interspersed with a semicolon (`;`).
+Multi symbol format is a concatentation of underlying symbols interspersed with a semicolon (`;`).
 Within a multi symbol, the underlying symbols must be ordered lexicographically in ascending order.